Bread in culture: North America

 Cornbread is a popular Native American cuisine.

 Traditional breads in the United States include cornbreads and various quick breads, such as biscuits.
-Rolls, made from wheat flour and yeast, are another popular and traditional bread, eaten with the dinner meal.
+Rolls, made from wheat flour and yeast, are another popular and traditional bread eaten with dinner.

 Cornbread is made from cornmeal and can differ significantly in taste and texture from region to region.
-In general, the South prefers white cornmeal with little to no wheat flour or sweeteners added; it is traditionally baked in a cast-iron skillet and ideally has a crunchy outside and moist inside.
+In general, the South prefers white cornmeal with little to no wheat flour or sweeteners added; it is traditionally baked in a cast-iron skillet and ideally has a crunchy exterior and a moist interior.
 The North usually prefers yellow cornmeal with sometimes as much as half wheat flour in its composition, as well as sugar, honey, or maple syrup.
 This results in a bread that is softer and sweeter than its southern counterpart.
-Wheat flour was not available to the average North American family until the early 1900s when a new breed of wheat termed Marquis was produced.
+Wheat flour was not available to the average North American family until the early 1900s, when a new breed of wheat, known as Marquis, was developed.
 This was a hybrid of Red Fife and Hard red winter wheat.
-Marquis grew well and soon average Americans were able to have homemade wheat bread on the table.
+Marquis grew well, and soon, average Americans were able to have homemade wheat bread on the table.
 Homemade wheat breads are made in a rectangular tin similar to those in the United Kingdom.

-Spoon bread, also called batter bread or egg bread, is made of cornmeal with or without added rice and hominy, and is mixed with milk, eggs, shortening and leavening to such a consistency that it must be served from the baking dish with a spoon.
+Spoon bread, also called batter bread or egg bread, is made of cornmeal with or without added rice and hominy, and is mixed with milk, eggs, shortening, and leavening to such a consistency that it must be served from the baking dish with a spoon.
 This is popular chiefly in the South.

 Sourdough biscuits are traditional "cowboy food" in the West.
 The San Francisco Bay Area is known for its crusty sourdough.

-Up until the 20th century (and even later in certain regions), any flour other than cornmeal was considered a luxury; this would explain the greater variety in cornbread types compared to that of wheat breads.
-In terms of commercial manufacture, the most popular bread has been a soft-textured type with a thin crust that is usually made with milk and is slightly sweet; this is the type that is generally sold ready-sliced in packages.
-It is usually eaten with the crust, but some eaters or preparers may remove the crust due to a personal preference or style of serving, as with finger sandwiches served with afternoon tea.
+Up until the 20th century (and even later in certain regions), any flour other than cornmeal was considered a luxury; this would help explain the greater variety of cornbread types compared to wheat breads.
+In commercial manufacture, the most popular bread has been a soft-textured type with a thin crust, usually made with milk and slightly sweet; this is the type generally sold ready-sliced in packages.
+It is usually eaten with the crust, but some eaters or preparers may remove it for personal preference or serving style, as with finger sandwiches served with afternoon tea.
 Some of the softest bread, including Wonder Bread, is referred to as "balloon bread".

 Though white "sandwich bread" is the most popular, Americans are trending toward more artisanal breads.
 Different regions of the country feature certain ethnic bread varieties including the Ashkenazi Jewish bagel, the French baguette, the Italian-style scali bread made in New England, Jewish rye, commonly associated with delicatessen cuisine, and Native American frybread (a product of hardship, developed during the Indian resettlements of the 19th century).